jsanson1747/Final-Project-Game/Docs/README.md

 My game utilizes the C++ graphics libraries SDL2 and SDL_Image.
 I used my custom game engine as the base and expanded it to meet my game's needs.

 ## Launching the game
-In orrder to launch the game, close this repository into your personal machine.
-Then open the folder in VS-Code.
-Once in VS-Code, run the program and it will automatically use the configuration filed from the .vscode folder to build and run the game.
+In order to launch the game, clone this repository onto your personal machine.
+Then open the folder in Visual Studio Code.
+Once in Visual Studio Code, run the program and it will automatically use the configuration files from the .vscode folder to build and run the game.

 ## Game Structure
 ![UML drawio](https://user-images.githubusercontent.com/107002749/207442877-0d26def3-8400-4c55-b436-0438720ba0da.png)